Havant Borough Council believes it is important that residents can see how council tax payer’s money is spent.

 - Pay policy statement 2018-19 (word 68 kb)

-Havant Borough Council is required to publish annually certain information regarding pay of senior members of staff.
+Havant Borough Council employs 262 members of staff (correct as of September 2018) and is required to publish annually certain information regarding pay of senior members of staff.
 The information contained in this section relates to the remuneration (total pay) during 2017-18 and is broken down as follows;

 - The number of employees whose remuneration in 2017-18 was at least £50,000 in brackets of £5,000